DawidSzpener/Bank/README.md

 ## OO design and aproach

+  I decided to go with javascript for this project because on of my personal goals is to learn it and understand it well enough to use react framework.
-  I realized that 3 classes would be enough for all the specifications for this project, but the "Validation" class could come useful later on if I want to expand on this project and add backend to it (E.g. database with users) and "Today" class makes code more readable.
+  I believe that 3 classes would be enough for all the specifications for this project, but "Today" class is there to make code abit more readable.

-#### 5 "classes"
+#### 4 "classes"

 * Account - uses transaction and balance class to manage account operations